 First, let’s breakdown what SB9 actually entails.

 SB9 consists of two big parts: (1) the duplex provision and (2) the lot-split provision.
-The duplex provision allows for a single-family lot to now have two full-sized living units, either attached or detached.
+The duplex provision allows for a single-family lot to now have two full-sized living units.
 Alternatively, the lot-split provision is what it sounds like.
 It allows for a residential lot to be divided and sold separately.

 The two provisions can also be used together.
 A property owner can split their lot and add two units to each, now creating four units on a property that originally could only contain one.
 Great deal!